sibarras/snakeProject/README.md

 # games
 noob games by me
-You have to install keyboard module to use it. in terminal type "pip install keyboard"
+You have to install pynput module to use it.
+(Use pip) Use RPi.GPIO module to use the program in a circuit with Raspberry Pi.

-Try to use other module for that function.